kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/README.md

 - Watch, star, and fork the Sorrentum repo
 - Install Docker on your computer
   - Ok to use Docker natively on Mac and Linux
-  - Use VMware if Windows
+  - Use VMware in Windows
     - If you have problems installing it on your laptop, use one computer from UMD or your friends
-- After signing up for a project accept invitation to collaborate sent to the email that you used to register your GitHub account, or check [here](https://github.com/sorrentum/sorrentum/invitations)
+- After signing up for a project accept the invitation to collaborate sent to the email that you used to register your GitHub account, or check [here](https://github.com/sorrentum/sorrentum/invitations)
 - Check your GitHub issue on https://github.com/sorrentum/sorrentum/issues